JsonBoolCompact¶

 tl::expected<std::string, HakkaJsonResultEnum> dump(uint32_t max_depth = 0) const;

-Serializes the boolean value to the string "true"
+Serializes the boolean value to the string "true" or "false".

 -